danbeam/oo-css/README.md

 And lastly, for those CLI junkies like myself, you can run OO_CSS_Parser from the command-line!
 This assumes you are passing this script filename arguments to be transformed.
 This means you can easily integrate this into automated builds (along with minification or static gzipping or whatever strikes your fancy) as well as combine your CSS files together (if you put them in the correct order you'll get a big ball of CSS back).
 This could (and should) be combined with the YUI Compressor by Julien Lecomte to deliver the fastest possible websites for your users, :).

-Here's how you'd use it:
+Here's how you get it:

-    cd to/path/where/i/cloned/oo-css ; # move to location of script
+    git clone git://github.com/danbeam/oo-css.git && cd oo-css ; # we're now within our newly cloned repo!

-And then you can run with the php command with a single file or glob of files you want to be converted:
+And then you can run the parser with the `php` command on any number of files or globs you want to be converted:

-    php oo_css.php css/oo_src_file.css
+    php oo_css.php css/src_file.oocss
-    php oo_css.php css/*.css
+    php oo_css.php css/*.oocss

 Or additionally, you can add the line